Rare Diseases Clinical Trials Toolbox

 TRIAL REPORT

-A Clinical Study Report (CSR) is a key document that describes the methodology and results of a clinical trial in drug development.
+A Clinical Study Report (CSR) is a is a key document that describes the methodology and results of a clinical trial in drug development.

-A CSR should also provide enough individual patient data, to allow the key analyses of data to be repeated, should the regulatory authorities wish to do so.
+A CRS should also provide enough individual patient data, to allow the key analyses of data to be repeated, should the regulatory authorities wish to do so.

-In the European Union, sponsors must submit the CSR summary within one year of the end of their clinical trial to regulatory authorities and ethics committees.
+In the European Union, sponsors must submit the CSR summary within one year of the end of their clinical trial to regulatory authorities and ethics committees through the Clinical Trials Information System (CTIS).
 The end of a clinical trial is usually defined as the date of the last patient last visit (LPLV).
 The results of most clinical trials are published in the EU clinical trials registry and are therefore accessible to the general public.
+For trials exclusively involving minors, the CSR deadline is 6 months after the end of the trial.
+This accelerates transparency for paediatric research.If a CSR is not required for regulatory submission (e.g., exploratory early-phase trials), the sponsor may submit only the summary results within the same 12-month window.

 Standard components of an ICH-compliant CSR include: